 The Waste Transfer Station will accept residual waste from both household and commercial sources.
 It will then be prepared for export as RDF to an off-island energy recovery facility.
 The Waste Transfer Station may also receive other wastes for preprocessing in advance of distribution to an appropriate recycling, recovery, or disposal facility.
-In the case of the facility at Longue Hougue, segregated food waste will be received and processed into an "AD Soup" to enable transportation to an Anaerobic Digestion facility, and glass will be received for bulking for shipment to at glass recycling facility.
+In the case of the facility at Longue Hougue, segregated food waste will be received and processed into an "AD Soup" to enable transportation to at glass recycling facility.